Shell64/Class/README.md

 Documentation
 ===========
-Documentation is not avaiable yet, but the whole code is docummented as LuaDoc style.
+Documentation is not avaiable yet, but the whole code is documented as LuaDoc style.

 License
 ===========